 The 5 Acre Chartists Kate Harwood

 Frustrated by the ‘Great’ Reform Act of 1832 failing to extend the vote to all working men, Feargus O’Connor decided instead to set up a scheme whereby the working man could achieve enough money to fulfil the criterion for being eligible to vote.
 This he did by setting up the Land Colonies, the first at Herringsgate Farm, renamed O’Connorville.
-This talk will look at the rise and fall of O’Connor’s scheme, its forerunners and its legacy.

 8 October 2020 (on line)